-The Council in 2019/20 had no findings of maladministration against it by the Local Government Ombudsman.
+The Council in 2020/21 had one finding of maladministration against it by the Local

+Government Ombudsman.

 All Council meetings are open to the public, except where personal or confidential matters are to be discussed.
 All agendas and minutes are placed on the Council's public website and are also available by contacting the Council should electronic access not be possible.
+During 2020/21 almost all meeting took place remotely via MS Teams with audio access to the public.